giteshbibra/ARP---Fiat-600e/README.md

 3.⁠ ⁠⁠Potential customers of 500e, 600e and competitors

-4.⁠ ⁠⁠Questions for 5 Aug
+4.⁠ ⁠⁠Questions

-(a) Whether ChatGPT for AI generated personas is acceptable •⁠  ⁠If we use the chatgpt and not api, how should we add the process?
+  (a) Whether ChatGPT for AI generated personas is acceptable
+    •⁠  ⁠If we use the chatgpt and not api, how should we add the process?

   (b) Compilation of code into one file

   (c) Report writing
     •⁠  ⁠Writing only on what we worked on would seem very disjointed